 The MBMS Session Update procedure may be invoked by BM-SC or by SGSN.
-The BM-SC uses the procedure to update the service area for an ongoing MBMS Broadcast service session.
+The BM-SC uses the procedure to update the service area or the QoS(ARP) for an ongoing MBMS Broadcast service session.
 The SGSN can also use the procedure to update the list of RAs where MBMS multicast users are located for an ongoing MBMS Multicast service session.